 The Programme builds on important achievements of past cooperation programmes, such as the EU’s ClimaEast Programme, which supported Climate Change Mitigation and Adaptation in Neighbourhood East and was completed in 2017.
 EU4Climate directly contributes to the targets of the Joint Staff Working Document “Recovery, resilience and reform: post 2020 Eastern Partnership priorities”, adopted in July 2021.

 The scope of the Programme was defined in cooperation with all partner countries.
 The Initiative is implemented by the United Nations Development Programme.
-The European Commission provides the overall direction.
+The European Commission provides the overall policy direction.